Bruno Delepelaire | Picture: Stefan Höderath

 Biography

-Regardless of whether Bruno Delepelaire brings the cello repertoire to life “with clarity and fire” (Der Tagesspiegel) or reaches undreamed-of realms of expression with deep introspection, the Paris-born musician, who studied in his native city and in Berlin, “plays so beautifully, it can bring one to tears” (Berliner Morgenpost).
-He has been first principal cellist of the Berliner Philharmoniker since November 2013, but he already played in the orchestra before that: “I still remember my first concert with the Berliner Philharmoniker very well.
-I was a scholar at the Karajan Academy at that time, and we played Beethoven’s Third Symphony under Bernard Haitink.
+Bruno Delepelaire brings the cello repertoire to life “with clarity and fire”, according to Berlin’s Der Tagesspiegel; the Paris-born musician, who studied in his home city and in Berlin, “plays beautifully enough to make you cry” (Berliner Morgenpost).
+He has been principal cellist of the Berliner Philharmoniker since November 2013, but had already played in the orchestra’s ranks before that: “I still remember my first concert with the Berliner Philharmoniker.
+At the time, I was a member of the Karajan Akademie, and we played Beethoven’s Third Symphony under Bernard Haitink.
 The energy emanating from the orchestra was incredible.
-I immediately felt swept away – it was a dream!”
+I was immediately swept away, it was a dream!”

-Only a few months after his appointment, Bruno Delepelaire played the solo cello part in Strauss’s Don Quixote with the orchestra, conducted by Semyon Bychkov.
-Since then, he has appeared several times as soloist with the Berliner Philharmoniker – in such varied works as Haydn’s Cello Concerto No. 2 and John Williams’s Elegy for Cello and Orchestra.
-Bruno Delepelaire, who also appears frequently as a guest with other orchestras, has won prestigious awards, both as a soloist and with his string quartet Quatuor Cavatine.
-He also performs as a chamber musician in the Berlin Piano Quartet and with the 12 Cellists of the Berlin Philharmonic.
+Just a few months after his appointment, Bruno Delepelaire took over the solo cello in Strauss’ Don Quixote in the Philharmoniker’s concerts under the direction of Semyon Bychkov.
+Since then, he has repeatedly appeared as a soloist with the Berliner Philharmoniker in works as diverse as Haydn's Cello Concerto No. 2 and John Williams’ Elegy for Cello and Orchestra.
+Bruno Delepelaire, who also performs regularly with other orchestras, has won prestigious prizes both as a soloist and with his string quartet Quatuor Cavatine.
+He can also be heard as a chamber musician in the Berlin Piano Quartet and with the 12 Cellists of the Berlin Philharmonic Orchestra.

 Awards

-Second Prize, Banff International String Quartet Competition (as a member of Quatuor Cavatine, 2013
+2nd prize: Banff International String Quartet Competition (as a member of Quatuor Cavatine, 2013)

 Ensembles of the Berliner Philharmoniker